adbrucker/llncsconf/README.md

 To indicate the state of the paper, the package supports following choices:

-* `intended`: adds a *submitted to ... please to no distribute* note to the first page.
+* `intended`: adds a *submitted to ... please to no distribute* note to each page.
+The default copyright note can be overwritten by redefining the command `\copyrightnote`.
-* `submitted`: adds a *submitted to ... please to no distribute* note to the first page.
+* `submitted`: adds a *submitted to ... please to no distribute* note to each page.
+The default copyright note can be overwritten by redefining the command `\copyrightnote`.
 * `accepted`: adds a *accepted for publication at ...* note to the first page.
 This is useful for the phase where the camera ready version is prepared, but the publisher did not yet publish it.